chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

     - action: name # the name of the action
       ... # other keyword arguments provided to the action

 where the ``path`` can be either absolute or relative.
-The following built-in ``actions`` are available:
+The ``action`` is one of the following:

-.. list-table:: patch actions
+.. list-table:: Patch actions
-  :widths: 40, 20, 40
+  :widths: 35, 10, 55
   :header-rows: 1

   * - Name
-    - Target
+    - Type
     - Arguments
   * - ``mkdir``: create a nested dict.
     - ``dict``